 The Company is required to use diligent efforts to develop and commercialize the Licensed Products or Processes, and to make such products or processes reasonably available to the public and to spend certain minimum amounts on research and development of Licensed Products and/or Processes each year until the first commercial sale of a Licensed Product and/or a first commercial performance of a Licensed Process.
 The Company is also subject to certain development obligations with regards to a first Licensed Product.
 The Company has satisfied certain obligations related to preclinical studies and the filing of an investigational new drug application (IND) for a first Licensed Product with its development activities related to FX-322.
-The Company's future development obligations are: (i) to commence a Phase 3 clinical trial for such Licensed Product within five years of the IND filing for such product, (ii) to file a New Drug Application or equivalent with the U.S. Food and Drug Administration (FDA) or comparable European regulatory agency for such Licensed Product within nine years of the IND filing for such Licensed Product, and (iii) to make a first commercial sale of such Licensed Product within 11 years of the IND filing for such Licensed Product.
-The Company also has certain development obligations for a second Licensed Product.
+The Company's future development obligations are: (i) to commence a Phase 3 clinical trial for such Licensed Product within five years of the IND filing for such product, (ii) to file a New Drug Application or equivalent with the U.S. Food and Drug Administration (FDA) or comparable European regulatory agency for such Licensed Product within nine years of the IND filing for such Licensed Product, and (iii) to make a first commercial sale of such Licensed Product.
 In the event that the Company has failed to fulfill the development timeline obligation with respect to a second Licensed Product and fails to cure such breach within ninety (90) days of written notice by MIT, MIT may restrict the licensed field to the prevention and remediation of hearing loss in humans and animals.
 The Company does not have the right to control prosecution of the in-licensed patent applications, and its rights to enforce the in-licensed patents are subject to certain limitations.